Can LLMs Compress (and Decompress)? Evaluating Code Understanding and Execution via Invertibility: Limitations

 \section{Limitations}

 In our analysis, we predominantly use open-source LLMs, as they offer advantages such as ease of fine-tuning, self-reflection, and iterative reasoning capabilities, which are often limited or inaccessible in closed-source models.
-Additionally, the design of RTCE centres around the compression-decompression paradigm, which may overlook other invertibility forms, such as refactoring, decompilation, or symbolic manipulation, that are equally important for code inversion.
-Within the RTCE framework, the current implementation focuses exclusively on Python, which may limit the generalizability of insights into model capabilities across other programming languages, though it is straightforward to include.
+Additionally, the design of RTCE centres on the compression-decompression paradigm, which may overlook other forms of invertibility, such as refactoring, decompilation, or symbolic manipulation, that are equally important for code inversion.
+Within the RTCE framework, the current implementation focuses exclusively on Python, which may limit the generalisability of insights into model capabilities across other programming languages, though extending to other languages is straightforward.
+While 1,000 exact-match instances are sufficient to expose fundamental inversion failures, the small pool limits fine-grained per-category statistical reliability and may underestimate the variance in difficulty across input distributions.
 Finally, the evaluation framework is static and execution-free, thus unable to assess how models handle runtime phenomena such as side effects, concurrency, exceptions, or external dependencies, which are common challenges in code correctness and invertibility.